Need to know

 - We reveal the top-performing fridges for large families, based on factors including temperature stability and evenness.
 Plus, we report on energy consumption and 10-year running costs

-If you're considering an extra-large fridge, they cost anywhere from $2000 upwards.
-(The most expensive fridge we've tested costs $5639.)
+If you're considering an extra-large fridge, they cost anywhere from around $1500 upwards.
+(The most expensive fridge we've tested costs $5499.)
 When you're dropping that sort of coin, you'll want to make sure you're buying something that will perform well and stand the test of time.

-And the most expensive fridge isn't always the best: the top three performers in the extra-large category both cost about $3000 – so you don't necessarily have to spend big bucks for the best fridge.
+And the most expensive fridge isn't always the best: four of the top performers in the extra-large category cost below $3000 – so if you want a huge fridge but have a smaller budget, you don't have to spend at the top of the range.

 For CHOICE members, we've gathered a list of the top-performing extra-large (525L-plus) fridges to help you in your decision making.
 If you're not yet a member, joining will help you avoid making a costly mistake by choosing a poor-performing fridge.